aclark4life/resume-2020/README.rst

     - Provided telephone and in-person technical support to students, faculty, and administrators.
     - Performed installation, maintenance, and trouble-shooting of hardware and software in labs, offices, and dormitories.
-    - Installed and congured Solaris 2.51, Slackware Linux, Redhat Linux, and Windows 3.1/95 /98/NT servers.
+    - Installed and congured Solaris Unix, Slackware Linux, Redhat Linux, and Windows workstations and servers.
     - Provided operations and applications support.

 |